MicrosoftDocs/win32/desktop-src/FWP/wmi/wfascimprov/msft-netmainmoderule.md

 ---
-Description: A rule that alters the behavior of main-mode authentications. ms.assetid: f917a0fc-8ac1-41ab-b2e7-28180ec88d09
+description: A rule that alters the behavior of main-mode authentications. ms.assetid: f917a0fc-8ac1-41ab-b2e7-28180ec88d09
 title: MSFT\_NetMainModeRule class